Who We Are

 We will fulfill this vision by providing a secure, reliable, standardized platform through which the industry connects today, while modernizing and promoting innovation through collaboration, for tomorrow.

-Fundserv continues to build innovative industry solutions by focusing our on corporate values: Collaboration, Adaptability, Integrity, and Respect.
+Fundserv continues to build innovative industry solutions by focusing on our corporate values: Collaboration, Adaptability, Integrity, and Respect.

 We’re a trusted resource for the entire industry.
 We are a passionate and prepared team working towards a common goal.
 We can’t succeed unless we’re all rowing in the same direction, with a boat full of people from across the industry.
 That’s Collaboration.